🔍 공개 퀴즈 검색

 2. They're all short or brief duration

-3. They're all free or no cost
+3. They're always free or no cost

 Which statement about media types is true?